 - And not everything needs to be shared to be meaningful.

 I quit my public health job in 2022 and moved into an entirely new sector, agriculture.
 I wanted to grow in my career, challenge myself, experience a different field, and see what I could learn and build from there.
 I never made a public post announcing that I was leaving my job; I simply went for it.
-I did receive some negative comments from people who never thought to ask the bigger question: “why?”
+I did receive some comments from people who never thought to ask the bigger question: “why?”

 Some of the most important and meaningful decisions you will ever make will happen quietly, with no announcement, no camera, and no applause.
 And maybe that’s where real freedom begins.